nus-cs2030/1718-s2/docs/lec2.md

 		   :
 ```

-Not only is the code verbose and ugly, if you want define a new compound data type that supports printing, you need to remember to come to this place and add in a new condition and call the corresponding print function.
+Not only is the code verbose and ugly, if you want to define a new compound data type that supports printing, you need to remember to come to this place and add in a new condition and call the corresponding print function.

 In OO languages, you can have methods named `print()` implemented differently in different classes.
 When we compile the code above, the compiler will have no way to know which implementation will be called.
 The bindings of `print()` to the actual set of instructions will only be done at run time, after `obj` is instantiated from a class.
 This is known as _dynamic binding_, or _late binding_, or _dynamic dispatch_.